MatuaDoc/OnslowCollege.github.io/11dit/programming/practice.md

 All work must be done your own.

-There will be regular submission check-ins to track your progress.
+The practice assessment is due at the end of week 8.

-Your final submission is at the end of your last lesson on the school week ending Term 1.
+You may submit earlier for feedback, then resubmit.
+You may do this at maximum **two times**.

 There will be **NO** extensions.